What programming language should you use with the Raspberry Pi?

 Python is particularly useful to learn if you want to use the Raspberry Pi Pico.

-Unlike the Raspberry Pi microcomputers, the Raspberry Pi Pico will only take two languages by default: C/C++ and MicroPython.
+Unlike the Raspberry Pi microcomputers, the Raspberry Pi Pico will only take three languages by default: C or C++ and MicroPython.

 This means that if you have learned Python, you will be able to transition into writing MicroPython, since the syntax is the same.